 International language courses are considered electives and can contribute appropriate elective credit to most degree plans of the college.
 Otherwise, credit from international language courses is deemed transfer credit and will be accepted by all Arkansas four-year colleges.
 Most four-year institutions require 9-12 hours of international language study as part of their BA, BFA, and BS degrees.
 However Conversational Spanish I and II will not normally transfer degree credit to a university to satisfy international language requirements.
 Students with prior language experience should follow pre-requisite guidelines and contact the International Languages Department for questions regarding placement.
-(The information above does not pertain to the College Intensive English Program CIEP ment of basic listening comprehension and conversational skills.
-Students will also practice basic reading and writing skills in Spanish.
-Course involves discussion of local and global Hispanic cultures.
-Some classes meet regularly with a group of native Spanish speakers for a language and culture exchange.
-No prerequisite.
+(The information above does not pertain to the College Intensive English Program.
+[CIEP])